 |Park Description:|| |

-Jockey Hollow, Fort Nonsense and the Jacob Ford Mansion were of importance during the American Revolution.
-Today they are part of the Morristown National Historical Park, created in 1935 as the nation's first national historical park.
-The 1,200-acre Jockey Hollow Encampment Area housed 10,000 soldiers of the Continental Army during the winter of 1779-80.
+Jockey Hollow, Fort Nonsense, the New Jersey Brigade, and the Jacob Ford Mansion were of importance during the American Revolution.
+Today they are part of the Morristown National Historical Park, created in 1933 as the nation's first national historical park.
+The 1,600-acre Jockey Hollow Encampment Area housed 10,000 soldiers of the Continental Army during the winter of 1779-80.

 |Trails Overview:|| |

 Most of the hiking trails, which follow gentle grades along woods roads, are situated in the Jockey Hollow section of the park.
 In addition, there are five loop trails of varying length [1.1 to 5.3 miles] and difficulty marked with colored blazes.
 The hiking-only Patriots' Path [white] connects the Scherman-Hoffman Sanctuaries and Lewis Morris County Park to the Jockey Hollow area.
 One access point to the Patriots' Path is at Cross Estate Gardens.

 For trail maps follow the "Directions" link on the park's web page [under Contact Information below].